Brownster/yt-to-jellyfin/README.md

    ```

 3. **Install system dependencies**:
-   - **yt-dlp**: Download from https://github.com/yt-dlp/yt-dlp/releases and make sure it is executable
+   - **yt-dlp**: Download the latest release binary from https://github.com/yt-dlp/yt-dlp/releases and make sure it is executable
+   - **Deno**: Install version 2.0.0 or later from https://deno.com/ and ensure `deno` is available on your `PATH`
    - **ffmpeg**: Required for downloads, remuxing, thumbnail extraction, and music tagging
    - **ImageMagick** (`convert` and `montage` binaries): Used for poster and collage generation
    - **Optional**: `ffprobe` (ships with ffmpeg) for codec inspection during H.265 conversion